virtser/summernote-rtl-plugin/README.md

 This extensions allows to add two new buttons to Summernote editor toolbar.
 Those buttons let user change text direction to either LTR (left to right) or RTL (right to left).
+This is especially useful in right to left languages like Hebrew or Arabic.

 Note: developed and tested with Summernote v0.7.3